-You can change the order of apps and sites in the app launcher by dragging and dropping the icons to different locations inside the app launcher window.
+You can change the order of apps and sites in the app launcher by dragging the icons to different locations inside the app launcher window.
 If you have access to more apps and sites than you need to use frequently, click Show More at the bottom of the window and drag some apps and sites to the secondary area.
 Use this area for apps you need to access less often, as they will be hidden from view when the app launcher is opened.

 In some cases, an app to which you previously had access can no longer be accessed from your app launcher gallery.
 This can occur for any of the following reasons:

 - Your administrator has removed the app from the app launcher.